 Prior to the ownership change, the production facility was used for creating both Luna’s wines as well as for select smaller custom crush clients.
 After the purchase, Burgess made some interior changes and brought in their own winemaking equipment including larger oak casks and several amphorae vessels.
 The winery is used to produce wines for Burgess Cellars, Stony Hill and also wines bottled under the brand, Ink Grade.

-The dark interior of the hospitality/tasting room will be renovated later in 2021 to be used in time for winter 2022.
-Plans call for a special sparkling/champagne room with caviar pairings.
-Tastings are hosted outdoors when the weather permits next to flowers and gardens.
-And unlike most wineries who pour new vintage wines, a tasting at Burgess often features older wines (during our most recent visit, all the red wines we tried were 6 to 8 years old).
+And unlike most wineries who pour new vintage wines, a tasting at Burgess often features older wines (during one of our visits, all the red wines we tried were 6 to 8 years old).

 The property comes with several coveted permits including being allowed to host up to 120 guests per day, 6 wine dinners per month and even being able to serve spirits to visitors.